The Difference Between Dental Implants and Mini Dental Implants Redwood City, CA

-If you are considering getting dental implants and wondering what the difference is between traditional dental implants and mini dental implants, we encourage you to call (650) 200-1178 to schedule an appointment with our 94062 dental office.
 Our goal is to provide you with a replacement tooth that is long-lasting, durable, and looks natural.
 Since every patient is unique, the only way to determine which type of implant is right for you is to conduct a physical examination and to take X-rays.
 Once we do, we can discuss whether a traditional implant or mini dental implants would be the best way to replace your teeth.
-Dr. Roy will then answer any questions that you may have, prior to scheduling an appointment for the procedure.
-At Roy Dental: Paramita Roy DDS, we will ensure that you remain comfortable throughout the examination and procedure and that you are pleased with the results.
+We will then answer any questions that you may have, prior to scheduling an appointment for the procedure.
+At Roy Dental: Paramita Roy DDS, we will ensure that you remain comfortable throughout the process.

 While waiting for your appointment, here are some facts that you should know about traditional dental implants.

 A traditional dental implant generally has a diameter of 3 to 6mm.
 A mini dental implant is typically half of the size of a traditional one.
 There are several reasons why a mini dental implant may be chosen over a traditional size.
 First, people that do not have enough bone density to support a full size implant may be able to receive a mini dental implant due to the decreased size.
 This creates more opportunities regarding tooth replacement options for adults suffering from tooth loss along with our elderly patients that tend to suffer from resorption on a more regular basis.
 That is good news and if you have been told that you cannot get implants due to a lack of bone density, call 650-200-1178 for a second opinion.